vaibhavpec2012/ECE1512-Digital-Image-Processing-Homework-3/README.md

 Masks were created by plotting the nodes provided for Bezier Curve in the 'poly2D' key of the Labels Json.

 The model was able to achieve a Mean IoU of ~0.7 on the validation and testing set.
 The Model was evaluated for a video and various images for different working conditions

+Code Files:

+1. ECE1512_HOMEWORK3-by-VAIBHAV GUPTA_V2: Contains the complete upto date code.
+However, the print command for long model summaries has been ommited.
+This has been done becuase GitHub removes teh scroll for long prints from a jupyter notebook and prinst the complete information.
+In case one does not to scroll through that information this version is to be used.

+2. ECE1512_HOMEWORK3-by-VAIBHAV GUPTA: Contains the complete upto date code along with the print commands for the long model summaries.